Thyme Sullivan says “period” and has a tampon costume.

 What kind of calls do you get on that?

-Our pillars are organic, it’s about being transparent, it’s about the ingredients — which funny enough, there is no transparency in this category right now, which is crazy.
+Our pillars are organic, it’s about being transparent, it’s about the ingredients, which, funny enough, there is no transparency in this category right now, which is crazy.
 It’s about the giveback.
-It’s to make it more accessible by our retail strategy.
+It’s to make it more accessible through our retail strategy.
 And now we’re launching with Sprouts and we’re launching with HEB.
 And we’re finding with our Amazon sales the pockets of the country where we’re really strong.
-Now there’s all these other parts of the business with direct to consumer and e-commerce.
-A lot of different places which are making it accessible because there wasn’t a chance to choose better.
+Now there are all these other parts of the business with direct-to-consumer and e-commerce.
+A lot of different places are making it accessible because there wasn’t a chance to choose better.

 Women like you are teaching our daughters to choose better.

 It’s always been dictated for us, right?
 This is just the way it is.
-I really think there is something to them truly believing that they can change the world and do anything and everything.
-They’re not waiting until they get out of school to make change.
-There are girls all over the country that are not taking no for an answer and they’re not staying in line and apologizing.
+I really think there is something to the idea that they truly believe they can change the world and do anything and everything.
+They’re not waiting until they get out of school to make a change.
+There are girls all over the country who aren't taking no for an answer, and they’re not staying in line or apologizing.

 One of your tag lines is “Empowerment should never be a luxury.”
 Where does that come from?